lewisgdljr/toy_compression/README.md

 deterred me, and I don't need even a tenth of its features.

-The source-code.pdf file has the source code for all of the .cpp and .hpp files in the project, except for those in the include/gsl directory, which contains the source code of  gsl-lite, from https://github.com/martinmoene/gsl-lite, slightly modified so that I can run clang-tidy (via the included "lint" script) and get no warnings or errors.
-I'm using a LOT of the checks available in clang-tidy, including several families of clang static analyzer analysis checks.
+The source-code.pdf file has the source code for all of the .cpp and .hpp files in the project, except for those in the include/gsl directory, which contains the source code of  gsl-lite (from https://github.com/martinmoene/gsl-lite).
+My copy of gsl-lite is slightly modified so that I can run clang-tidy (via the included "lint" script) over my entire repo and get no warnings or errors.
+I'm using a LOT of the checks available in clang-tidy, including several groups of clang static analyzer checks.

 To compile and test the coders under Linux or Cygwin do the following: